Best Stocks and Shares ISA for beginners

 Stocks and Shares ISA

-You can invest up to £20,000 per year into a Stocks and Shares ISA, which is called your annual ISA allowance.
+You can invest up to £20,000 per year into a Stocks and Shares ISA (and as many as you like), which is called your annual ISA allowance.
 And this is actually a total across all of your ISAs – for instance, a Cash ISA (where you save cash in return for interest) and a Lifetime ISA too (to help save for your first home).

 ISA allowance